 Features At A Glance:

-Popcorn isn’t just for internet arguments; it’s a tasty, traditional and surprisingly healthy snack.
-It’s also ideal for munching round a campfire – if you can cook it.
+Popcorn isn’t just for internet arguments; it’s a tasty, traditional, and surprisingly healthy snack.
+It’s also ideal for munching around a campfire – if you can cook it.
 There’s no way to make the microwave kind out in the woods, and who wants to lug a heavy pot around with them?

 That’s where this Coleman campfire popper comes in.
 It’s not a new gadget by a long way – they’ve been around for years – but still a very cool one.
 It’s basically quite simple; a rectangular steel pot with a non-stick coating, and a handle bracket at one end.